 Edited Dec.
 2020: I’ve just made a cranberry twist to this recipe!

 Edited February 2019: I’ve made this orange cake recipe in a loaf tin, and it’s perfect.
 I’ve also made it in a bundt tin and the amount of batter for one recipe makes a short bundt cake.
-If you’re going to use a bundt tin make 1.5x the recipe.
+If you want a larger cake, make 1.5x the recipe.

 Can I Freeze this Sicilian Whole Orange Cake?